 Exception raised by the bytecode interpreter when the evaluation stack reaches its maximal size.
 This often indicates infinite or excessively deep recursion in the user's program.

-'''
+(Not fully implemented by the native-code compiler; see section 11.4.)

 exception Sys_error of string

-'''

-Exception raised by the input/output functions to report an operating system error. exception End\of\file
+Exception raised by the input/output functions to report an operating system error.

+exception End_of_file

-Exception raised by input functions to signal that the end of file has been reached. exception Division\by\zero
+Exception raised by input functions to signal that the end of file has been reached.

+exception Division_by_zero